 2nd Step: Onsite Optimizations

 One of the best tools to audit a website is with the highly recommended chrome plugin “Lighthouse.”
 It can be found by downloading and installing Google Chrome Dev tools and can easily give an easy to read rating from 1 to 100.
-After that, an Audit can easily be run in Chrome by pushing ⠇→ More Tools → Developer Tools then clicking on the tab furthest to the right.
+After that, an Audit can easily be run in Chrome by going to the browser settings ( ⠇→ More Tools → Developer Tools) and clicking on the tab furthest to the right.
+A great, but the less extensive option is Google Page Speed Insights service.

 Meta-tags and Sitemap’s